Authorite/authorite/Whitepaper.md

 - **Authority** - certificate issuer registered which positively completed supervisor's verification process; able to issue or revoke its own certificates,
 - **Certificate** - smart contracts holding data of a document and its recipient (Ethereum address); allows to verify whether entity is rightful owner,
 - **Manager** - interface between blockchain and end-user; simplifies exploration and issuance,
-- **Ranking** - subsystem for scoring certificates and authorities, calculating impact and quality factor of entities,
+- **Ranking** - subsystem for scoring certificates and authorities; calculates impact and quality factor of entities,
 - **Verificator** - set of methods and guidelines to validate authority; it is meant to be manual at first, advancing into automated registration process,
 - **Rite token** - crypto token for transactions within the platform